Last Updated on June 20, 2022 by Letícia Melo

 Tavira

-This is the smallest city within the Algarve region that offers expats the unique opportunity to interact with the traditional Portuguese heritage.
+This is the smallest city in the Algarve region, offering expats the unique opportunity to interact with the traditional Portuguese heritage.
 Tavira is known for being one of the most beautiful cities, if not the most beautiful, in the entire Algarve.

 Between the river, the bridges, and clean and organized old streets, the city is very charming and is already an old point of interest for tourists, especially those who choose to stay in Tavira and settle down.
 There are several churches and many family-run restaurants perfect for a family meal.